lindig/pauls-law/README.md

 * distance 2 in meters and time 2 in seconds

 So each line captures two performances _of the same athlete_ over two distances.
-The same athelete might have more entries in the this file.
+The same athlete might have more entries in this file.

 ## The Paul Constant

 We compute in [pauls-law.r](./pauls-law.r) for each line the time change in split time per double the distance that predicts the second performance from the first.
-If Paul's Law is accurate, we expect this contant to be around 5s.
+If Paul's Law is accurate, we expect this constant to be around 5s.

 Below is the distribution of the Paul Constant as we found it: